Bai Juyi: Birth and childhood

-Bai Juyi was born in 772 in Taiyuan, Shanxi, which was then a few miles from location of the modern city, although he was in Zhengyang, Henan for most of his childhood.
+Bai Juyi was born in 772 in Taiyuan, Shanxi, which was then located a few miles from the modern city, although he was in Zhengyang, Henan for most of his childhood.
 His family was poor but scholarly, his father being an Assistant Department Magistrate of the second-class.
-At the age of ten he was sent away from his family to avoid a war that broke out in the north of China, and went to live with relatives in the area known as Jiangnan, more specifically Xuzhou.
+At the age of ten he was sent away from his family to avoid a war that broke out in the north of China.
+He went to live with relatives in the area known as Jiangnan, more specifically Xuzhou.
+His father's death in 794 led to a period of hard times for the family.